Our Leadership Team

 Dr Stephanie is a Fellow of the Royal Australian College of General Practitioners with a passion for remote primary health care, aboriginal health, chronic disease management and is a designated aviation medicine examiner.
 She has previously been Medical Director at the Kimberley Aboriginal Medical Services Council, Board member of the Australian Indigenous Doctors’ Association, East Metropolitan Health Service, the Kimberley-Pilbara Medicare Local and the Kimberley Stolen Generation Aboriginal Corporation.
 Dr Stephanie has also been a Cultural Mentor and Advisor for Western Australian General Practice Education & Training Ltd. She currently serves on the Rural Health West Board.

-Dr Amanda Gibbons – GP
+Dr Amanda Gibbons – General Practitioner

 Dr Amanda graduated from Deakin University medical school in 2012, completed her hospital training in Melbourne and then went on to attain fellowship with RACGP in 2017.
 She has worked in rural Victoria before making the move to Derby and working in the Aboriginal Health Service.
 Dr Amanda then returned to Victoria to work in Halls Gap Aboriginal Health Service as the solo GP through the start of the COVID-19 pandemic.
 She then moved to Perth and has been doing regular trips to Kununurra and working at Wunan Health in person and via telehealth since end of 2021.